If you're hopping on any kind of flight abroad, you’ll need a passport. Even cruises and international rail lines often ask for one.

 Will my insurer cover a passport lost at home?

-If your passport is stolen from your home, your travel insurance provider should provide cover for a replacement.
+If your passport is stolen from your home, your home insurer should cover you to get a replacement.
+Make sure you check this with them before you go on your trip.

-But if you leave your passport unattended while in your home country outside of your home, you can’t claim if it’s lost or stolen (even if this happens in the days before you travel).
+But if you leave it unattended while in your home country but outside of your home, you can’t claim if it’s lost or stolen.
+That’s even if it happens in the days before you travel.

 Will I be covered if my passport doesn’t arrive in time before a trip?